 For many years two neighbors rode the same train to work in downtown Chicago.
-George went to church regularly and if pressed, would admit to being a Christian.
-But he never allowed being a Christian interfere with his life.
+George went to church regularly, and if pressed, would admit to being a Christian.
+But he never allowed being a Christian to interfere with his life.
 On the other hand, Will never went to church and had no use for godly things.
-As they rode the train each day, they discussed business strategies, sports, politics, religion and current events.
+As they rode the train each day, they discussed business strategies, sports, politics, religion, and current events.
 They rarely mentioned God.

 One morning Will became violently ill and was rushed to the hospital.
-After a series of tests his physician informed his wife that he could not live longer than a few days - if that long.
+After a series of tests, his physician informed his wife that he would not live longer than a few days - if that long.
 Frightened, his wife said, “Perhaps we’d better call George and talk about God.”

 When George heard the news, he was stunned and filled with guilt.
-There was nothing he could do for Will now but go to God and ask for forgiveness and promise to become faithful.
+There was nothing he could do for Will now but go to God and ask for forgiveness for not being a witness and promise to become faithful.
 The words of the Psalmist echoed loudly in his ears: “Let the redeemed of the Lord say so!”

 Unfortunately, the Kingdom of God is filled with too many citizens like George.
 They know the Lord from a distance but are unwilling to speak as His ambassadors.
 They believe that they have “theirs” and that’s all that matters.
 But there is no denying that if indeed God has redeemed us, we will present Him faithfully to others!

 Prayer: Lord, forgive us for our silence and refusal to be faithful in presenting Your message to the lost around us!
+Give us the courage to be light in this world of darkness.
 In Jesus’ Name, Amen.

 Scripture For Today: Let the redeemed of the Lord say so.
 Psalm 107:2a